taylordaldridge/SQL_For_DataScience/README.md

 # SQL_For_DataScience
-Coursera- University of California, Davis
+Coursera - University of California, Davis